The 2006-2007 Active Phase of Anomalous X-ray Pulsar 4U 0142+61: Radiative and Timing Changes, Bursts, and Burst Spectral Features: Analysis and Results

-We looked closely at the first 5~s of the burst (see Fig.~\ref{fig:feature}), and determined that a simple continuum model with less than three spectral features was not a statistically good representation of the data.
-A simple photoelectrically absorbed blackbody yielded a reduced $\chi^2$ of 2.54 for 41 degrees of freedom (DoF).
-Adding one or two Gaussian emission lines improved the fit but not sufficiently, yielding reduced $\chi^2$s of 1.89 for 38 DoF, and 1.67 for 35 DoF, respectively.
-Only a photoelectrically absorbed blackbody plus three Gaussian emission lines provided an adequate fit, with reduced $\chi^2 =$0.9$^{+0.4}_{-0.2}$ together with three Gaussian emission lines also yielded a good fit, with reduced $\chi^2 -$8.6(2)$\times 10^{-7}$ depending on the glitch epoch, but manifestly positive.
+Extracted over its very long $T_{90}$ interval (see Table~\ref{tab:bursts}), the spectrum of Burst 6 was well fit by a simple blackbody, however, there were hints of spectral features.
+On much shorter timescales, the spectrum of burst 6 was not well modeled by any simple continuum model and the presence of spectral features is clear (see Fig.~\ref{fig:feature}).
+We looked closely at the first 8.69~s (one pulse period) of the burst (see Fig.~\ref{fig:feature}), and determined that a simple continuum model with less than two spectral features was not a statistically good representation of the data.
+A simple photoelectrically absorbed blackbody yielded a reduced $\chi^2$ of 2.1 for 39 degrees of freedom (DoF).
+Adding a single Gaussian emission lines improved the fit but not sufficiently, yielding reduced $\chi^2$s of 1.3 for 36 DoF.
+Only a photoelectrically absorbed blackbody plus two Gaussian emission lines provided an adequate fit, with reduced $\chi^2 -$8.6(2)$\times 10^{-7}$ depending on the glitch epoch, but manifestly positive.

 In the standard model for glitches in rotation-powered pulsars, the neutron-star crust contains superfluid neutrons that rotate faster than the bulk of the surrounding matter \citep[see, e.g.,][]{ai75,aaps82,aaps84a,ap93}.
 This is argued to be a result of the fact that the external magnetic torque acts on the crust and coupled core components only, with the uncoupled superfluid unaffected.
 The superfluid's angular momentum resides in quantized vortex lines whose density is proportional to angular velocity.
 The vortex lines are suggested to be pinned to crustal nuclei, and suffer strong forces due to the angular velocity lag that builds between crust and superfluid.
 A glitch in this picture is a sudden unpinning and outward motion of vortex lines, with a transfer of angular momentum from superfluid to crust.
 In a magnetar, unpinning may occur due to the strong internal magnetic field as it deforms the crust plastically or cracks it violently \citep{td96a}.